Since last time, it seems much of my viewing's been rewatches of older material. In large part as a

 I'll be interested to see how both the performances and the points of history compare to Nora Ephron's final film, Julie & Julia (2009), which featured Meryl Streep as Julia Child, and Stanley Tucci as her husband Paul.
 While it's currently only streaming on Starz, or available to rent or buy, I'll add the theatrical trailer for that here even if just for a quick comparison.

+Starting March 30th (Next Wednesday), over on Disney+, is the latest Marvel mini-series, Moon Knight.
+They seem to be mining the underlying disassociative identity disorder (what we used to refer to as multiple personalities) in a way that lets them play with how much of it is delusional and how much a genuine mystical influence.
 Centering on a man who has ample reason to doubt his sanity, memories and actions in general, it looks to be the most violent thing to come out of the actual Marvel studios (the Netflix shows were done under a different group), and is also yet another reason why the platform made the recent addition of parental controls and added content previously prohibited.

 I'm going to be very interested to see how they've chosen to adapt this character, but I'm prepared to let it be whatever they've decided on, so long as it all works.